mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 So, you have to continue, go back, you have to stand up constantly in the basis of the teaching.
 That is “learn the backward step.”
 Constantly go back, go back, go back.

 And then, take care of your everydayness with compassion, encouragement, generosity.
-That’s why there are the six *paramitas* there.
+That’s why there are the six *pāramitās* there.

 #### 1:12:33